ThisIsKaluwa/glTF_Inspector/README.md

 - Linux
 - macOS

-You might need to mark the glTF Inspector as an executable on macOS using `chmod u+x gltf_inspector` followed by `./gltf_inspector` to open the program.
+You might need to mark the glTF Inspector as an executable on macOS using `chmod u+x gltf_inspector` followed by `./gltf_inspector` to open the program after you have unpacked the archive and opened the shell in the target directory.
 Please note if you open the program any other way the program might display an empty scene.

-after you have unpacked the archive and opened the shell in the target directory.